JamesDaly92/Algorithmic-trading---Is-it-fixed/README.md

 ..2.
 Two assets with identical cash flows do not trade at the same price.

 ..3.
-An asset with a known price in the future does not today trade at its future price discounted at the risk-free interest rate (or, the asset does not have negligible costs of storage; as such, for example, this condition holds for grain but not for securities).
+An asset with a known price in the future does not today trade at its future price discounted at the risk-free interest rate.